Air Conditioning FAQ 2026

 - Are the duct air registers and return line not blocked by drapes or furniture?

-- If the problem continues, contact PDM Cooling before this sticky situation becomes worse.
+- If the problem persists, contact PDM Cooling before this sticky situation worsens.
 And if you haven’t had air conditioning maintenance, it’s time to act.
 You’ll feel better.

 Why Is My Air Conditioner Making A Noise?

 Listening to a specific sound can provide a clue about what’s wrong with your HVAC system.
-Common causes of air conditioner noise are related to damaged ducts, clogged air filter, fan problems, coil damage, loose parts, motor bearings and belts, and even electrical issues.
+Common causes of air conditioner noise include damaged ducts, clogged air filters, fan problems, coil damage, loose parts, motor bearings and belts, and even electrical issues.

 Squeaking, Squealing, or Screeching Noise